-The reason for this post is because I’ve never seen it addressed.
-And so I decided to do some research and even sent out a query to the PR flacks to see if their fashion clients had any clothes that met the needs of a woman over 65.
+The reason for this post was because I’ve never seen it addressed.
+Back in 2009, I decided to do some research and even sent out a query to the PR flacks to see if their fashion clients had any clothes that met the needs of a woman over 65.
 I got lots of responses (and a few were right on) but most were wanting to know when the article would be published because they themselves wanted to know.

 I guess you can’t ask a 20 or 30-something designer to consider designing for their grandma — where’s the fun, right? <sarcasm> Even more insightful (and at times hilarious) were my conversations with women in their 60’s and beyond.

 Here’s the truth about aging:

 We don’t feel like it in our heads!
 We still think the same as we did when we were 29.
 We want to look good!
 And the collective 65+ cry is

 “Hello people!
 Society!
 Advertisers!
 We are here and we’re tired of being ignored.”

 Designers, take note!
 Based on my conversations and interviews, here are the Top 10 needs – now, remember not all will apply but some just may.
 If you’re over 65 do any of these resonate?

 Arms, neck, breasts, thighs.
 These want to be covered up by most women.